deep-rock-development/auto-stop-firebase-ext/POSTINSTALL.md

      - For Strategy 1: Project Billing Manager (`roles/billing.projectManager`)
      - For Strategy 2: Service Usage Admin (`roles/serviceusage.serviceUsageAdmin`)

 3. **Test the Extension** by publishing a test message to your Pub/Sub topic.
 Monitor the logs for any actions taken by the extension in response.
+You can submit a message to the pub/sub topic with the content `{"extensionTest": true}` to verify permissions and log the output (this will not execute the strategy).

 ## Manual Intervention